Pattern Avoidance in Extensions of Comb-Like Posets: -avoidance in type- combs

 \subsection{Proof of Theorem \ref{thm:main}}

 \begin{proof}

 In order to prove Theorem \ref{thm:main}, we will use \emph{generating tree analysis}, which is the process of figuring out how many objects of size $\numelts+1$ can be derived from each object of size {\numelts}.

+A \emph{generating tree} is a tree each node of which represents an instance of an object.
+The objects represented by the {\numelts}th level of the tree are of size {\numelts}.
+The children of node {\parentnode}, where {\parentnode} is on the {\numelts}th level of the tree, represent the objects of size ${\numelts} + 1$ that can be obtained by a specified procedure from the object of size {\numelts} represented by node {\parentnode}.
+Let $\children(\parentnode)$ represent the children of node {\parentnode}.

 We will begin by applying generating tree analysis to linear extensions of {\combB{\numteeth}{\toothlen}}.
 We will then apply it to $312$-avoiding permutations, and finally, we will combine the two and compare the resulting generating tree to the generating tree for $(\toothlen+1)$-ary trees.

-\subsubsection{Generating Linear Extensions of Type-{\typeB} Combs}
+\subsubsection{Generating linear extensions of type-{\typeB} combs.}